-An interactive sample cost comparison tool has been developed that demonstrates how the G4 performs against competing platforms.
+An interactive sample cost comparison tool has been developed that demonstrates how the G4 performs against the NextSeq 2000.
 This tool compares flow cell configurations, calculates the cost per sample per run, and displays run times for various sample batch sizes by application.
-Applications include small genomes, transcriptomes, exomes, and small RNA sequencing.
+Applications include shotgun metagenomics, transcriptomes, exomes, small RNA, and single cell sequencing.

-The small genomes example shown (Figure 1) compares the sequencing of 24 small genomes on the G4 Platform and on a competitor system (Sequencer I).
-The results demonstrate that sequencing on the G4 results in a significant reduction in wasted flow cell capacity compared to the competitor system.
-Sequencing costs per sample on the G4 are about 3x less than Sequencer I, while sequencing run times are about 2x faster.
+The shotgun metagenomics example shown (Figure 1) compares the sequencing of 48 shotgun metagenomic samples on the G4 Platform and on the NextSeq 2000.
+The results demonstrate that sequencing on the G4 results in a significant reduction in wasted flow cell capacity compared to the NextSeq 2000.
+Sequencing costs per sample on the G4 are about 3x less than on the NextSeq 2000, while sequencing run times are about 2x faster.

-Figure 1 A comparison of G4 Platform performance to a competitor system (Sequencer I) for sequencing of small genomes.
+Figure 1 A comparison of G4 Platform performance to the NextSeq 2000 for sequencing of shotgun metagenomic samples.
 Data was generated using Singular Genomics’ interactive cost comparison tool.

-To see more examples of the cost efficiency of the G4 Sequencing Platform as compared to other platforms, visit our cost efficiency webpage.
+To see more examples of the cost efficiency of the G4 Sequencing Platform as compared to the NextSeq 2000, visit our cost efficiency webpage.

 The Sequencing Power of the G4™